Do You Need a Bike Computer? Benefits & Disadvantages Explained

 Most bike computers can also guide you through structured training.
 They will display the intervals (e.g., power zones, heart rate zones, etc.), so your training won’t be just guesswork anymore.

-Using subsequent data analysis, you will find your strengths and weaknesses, so you will know what to practice on each ride (with the help of a personal trainer).
+Subsequent data analysis will reveal your strengths and weaknesses, helping you focus on your training on each ride (with the help of a personal trainer).

 3. They Can Navigate You Through Places You Don’t Know

 Remember that not every bike computer can recalculate the route if you go off-course.
-You can learn more in my how to choose a bike computer article, where I explain navigation and mapping.
+This is especially true for old or low-end models.
+You can learn more in my How to Choose a Bike Computer guide, where I explain navigation and mapping.

-Some bike computers (mainly the Garmin Edge lineup) can help you find new trails and routes to ride, for example, by using trail recommendations from other riders.
+Some bike computers (mainly the Garmin Edge lineup) can help you find new trails and routes to ride, for example, by using trail recommendations from other riders and via 3rd party apps like TrailForks.

 4. They Are Easy to Read and Access

-Bike computers are designed for bicycles.
+Bike computers are designed for cycling.
 They have easy-to-read screens in direct sunlight and are easy to access.

-*Some bike computers require a connection with your smartphone if you want to access advanced navigation features, for example.
+*Some bike computers may require a smartphone connection to access advanced navigation features.

 5. They Are More Suitable for Cycling Than Your Smartphone